December 2, 2020

-Cedar Allergies: 4 Ways to Prepare for Cedar Season
+Cedar and Juniper Allergies: 4 Ways to Prepare for Cedar or Juniper Season

-Cedar is one of the worst allergens for so many people; they start out every year sneezing and coughing as mountain cedar pollen covers our state.
-It’s quite easy for cedar pollen to be swept by the wind and travel hundreds of miles.
+Cedar, or also known as Juniper, is one of the worst allergens for so many people.
+They start out every year sneezing and coughing as mountain cedar and juniper tree pollen spreads for miles.
+It’s quite easy for cedar and juniper pollen to be swept by the wind and travel hundreds of miles.
 In 1998, a researcher in Ontario, Canada found cedar pollen that had blown in all the way from Oklahoma to Central Texas.

 Cedar allergies flare up every year and you simply can’t avoid it, so here’s 4 easy ways you can prepare for cedar season.